Destinations Greece The Cyclades Mykonos

 The party south · Scorpios at sunset · beach-club daytime

 Where you spend the afternoon, not where you sleep.
-These are the beaches that built Mykonian club culture decades back — Paradise first, Super Paradise after it.
-Scorpios sits on the headland above Paraga: the move is daytime into sunset, the DJ build, the long lunch on the platform, the wood-fire dinner if you last past eight.
+These are the beaches that built Mykonian club culture decades back, Paradise first and Super Paradise after it.
+Scorpios sits on the headland above Paraga; go daytime into sunset for the DJ build, the long lunch on the platform, and the wood-fire dinner if you last past eight.

 Scorpios on ParagaBeach-club afternoonDon't stay here